meatspace/vizzys_tool_textures/README.md

-# vizzys_tool_textures
+# Vizzys optional tool textures and fixes pack
-Vizzys dev texture & texture fix pack
+More dev texture & texture fixes for your hearts desire

 changelog: